The Simulated Catalogue of Optical Transients and Correlated Hosts (SCOTCH): Galaxy Data

 The GHOST catalogue \citep{Gagliano2021} consists of $\sim16,500$ archival SNe consolidated from the Transient Name Server (TNS) and the Open SN Catalogue (OSC), as well as the observed properties of their host-galaxies from the first data release of Pan-STARRS (PS1; \citealt{chambers2016pan}).
 Host galaxies within the catalogue were identified and validated through a combination of the established Directional-Light Radius method \citep[DLR;][]{gupta2016host} and the Gradient Ascent method \citep{Gagliano2021}.
 Although this GHOST sample contains realistic statistical correlations between transients and their host galaxies, it does not contain a representative sample of events anticipated from upcoming surveys.
 First, the catalogue comprises a small number of low-redshift ($z<0.2$) explosions.
 LSST will dramatically enhance our current discovery rate for luminous SNe, motivating the need to scale the sample sizes in the GHOST catalogue for every class.
 Further, GHOST does not include non-SN transients such as Tidal Disruption Events (TDEs) and Active Galactic Nuclei (AGN), classes whose discovery and characterization are key science drivers for LSST.
 Finally, because the catalogue contains only the photometric properties of SN host galaxies, it lacks an explicit correlation between a transient and the stellar-mass and star formation rate of its host galaxy.

 The CosmoDC2 catalogue provides photometry in LSST ($ugrizY$) and SDSS ($griz$) filters, while GHOST galaxy photometry is provided only in the PS1 ($grizy$) filter system.
 To accurately match galaxy photometry between these catalogues, we convert the GHOST photometry from the PS1 to the SDSS system.
-We use the approximate quadratic conversions defined in \cite{2012Tonry_PS1System} and k-correct the apparent magnitude in each band using the analytic approximations\footnote{\url{http://kcor.sai.msu.ru/getthecode/\#python}} described in \citet{2010Chilingarian_kCorr} and \citet{2012Chilingarian_Colorcolor}.
+We use the approximate quadratic conversions defined in \cite{2012Tonry_PS1System} and k-correct the apparent magnitude in each band using the analytic approximations\footnote{\url{http://kcor.sai.msu.ru/getthecode/\#python}} described in \citet{2010Chilingarian_kCorr} and \citet{2012Chilingarian_Colorcolor}, which were computed according to the SEDs of simple stellar populations ranging from 25 Myr to 16.5 Gyr and $-2.5 < [Fe/H] < +1.0$ dex fit to 170,533 galaxies within SDSS Data Release 7.
 This transformation allows us to accurately match GHOST galaxies to those in CosmoDC2.
 Next, we use the spectroscopic redshift of each galaxy's associated transient (or the spectroscopic redshift of the host, if the former was unreported on TNS) to calculate the absolute rest-frame brightness of each galaxy in SDSS pass-bands.
 We use these to compute rest-frame $g-r$, $r-i$, and $i-z$ colours.
-To ensure that only galaxies with high-SNR photometry are considered, we apply stringent quality cuts to the galaxies in the GHOST sample based on the values of the PS1 \texttt{primaryDetection} and \texttt{objInfoFlag} flags, as well as the \texttt{InfoFlag1}, \texttt{InfoFlag2}, and \texttt{InfoFlag3} values in each band.\footnote{A full list of the imposed quality cuts can be found at the github repository for this work.}.
+To ensure that only galaxies with high-SNR photometry are considered, we apply stringent quality cuts to the galaxies in the GHOST sample based on the values of the PS1 \texttt{primaryDetection} and \texttt{objInfoFlag} flags, as well as the \texttt{InfoFlag1}, \texttt{InfoFlag2}, and \texttt{InfoFlag3} values in each band.\footnote{A full list of the imposed quality cuts can be found at the GitHub repository for this work.}.
 While this may limit our observed sample to only low-redshift events, it ensures that the photometric correlations we encode from this regime are accurate.
 Our final sample after these cuts consists of 8,800 SN host galaxies.